statismo/statismo/ReadMe.md

 License:
 --------
 Statismo itself is licensed under the BSD license.
 It depends, however, on other open source projects, which are distributed under different licenses.
-Most notably, these are [Eigen](http://eigen.tuxfamily.org), [Boost](http://www.boost.org) and [HDF5](http://www.hdfgroup.org).
+Most notably, these are [Eigen](http://eigen.tuxfamily.org), [Boost](http://www.boost.org) and [HDF5](http://www.hdfgroup.org) and, depending on the configuration [ITK](http://www.itk.org) and [VTK](http://www.vtk.org)